 Also called a shutter cord, should you go with a basic cheap cable release, a medium quality one, or a brand name for your Canon or Nikon camera?

 How do they work and which is the right shutter cord for you?
 You've got questions.
-This article has answers.
+This article has the answers.

-We'' start by figuring out in what photographic situations you will be using your cable release.
+We'll start by figuring out in what photographic situations you will be using your cable release.